leihao1/COMP-353-OCN/README.md

 --------------
   More functions with 3NF relation schema

-  TO DO
+  TO DO :

-  >-sellers can select store when they post ads
+* sellers can select store when they post ads

-  >-creditcrad number can not be negative
+* creditcrad number can not be negative

-  >-buyers can not rate before paid
+* buyers can not rate before paid